-Residence is a place where important family activity takes place during the significant part of each day; a place where the family eats, sleeps, works, relaxes and plays.
+Residence is a place where important family activity takes place during a significant part of each day; a place where the family eats, sleeps, works, relaxes and plays.
 It must be a place, in short, which can be called "home."
 One cannot establish a residence merely by purchasing/leasing a house or an apartment or even by furnishing such a house or apartment so that it is suitable for the owner's use.
-No single factor is determinative; residency will be established by the totality of the circumstances.
+No single factor is determinative; residency will be established by school leadership according to the totality of the circumstances.